bevans2000/bevans2000.github.io/docs/features/entities/settlement/index.md

 has_toc: false
 ---
 # Settlement Template
 Settlement templates that can be used in a Scenario.

+Change via XML
+{: .label .label-green }

 Grouped by Sponsor.

 [AEB](#A-aeb)